Main Information Service offices, Reception and Service Desk

 Directions to the Roger Needham Building

 Train travellers are advised to take a taxi from the station, or one of the frequent buses to the West Cambridge site; exit the station and immediately turn left and walk 200m, at the junction with Hills Road cross over to Brooklands Avenue, the bus stop is about 100m ahead on the left.
 Take the Uni 4 service out to J J Thompson Avenue, off Madingley Road, from the bus stop it is then a few minutes' walk to the Roger Needham Building.

 Via M25/M11: Exit at Junction 13.
 Drive into Cambridge on the Madingley Road (A1303).
 After approximately half a kilometre turn right into the West Cambridge Site onto J J Thomson Avenue.
 After 100m turn left and follow the road round to your right.
 The Roger Needham Building is then to the left.

 Visitors can park outside the front door - they then need to sign their car in with reception.

-The New Museums Site Service Desk, Videoconferencing Service and the Photographic & Illustration Service are on the New Museums Site in the centre of Cambridge.
+The Photographic & Illustration Service is located on the New Museums Site in the centre of Cambridge.

 The entrance to the New Museums Site in Pembroke Street is almost directly opposite Tennis Court Road.

 Enter the New Museums Site from Pembroke Street and pass a bike cage on the left ('Cockcroft Building' on the map), turn immediately left.
-In front, about 30m away, is a set of glass double doors, pass through these and either take the stairs or lift to the second floor.
-Reception is off to the right.
-Carry on up to the fourth floor for the Videoconferencing and Photographic & Illustration Services.
+In front, about 30m away, is a set of glass double doors, pass through these and either take the stairs or lift to the fourth floor.

 Directions to the New Museums Site